CROI Shows the Importance of 90-90-90

 Also important for viral suppression is keeping people on treatment.
 The SWORD-1 and SWORD-2 studies show that a two-medicine regimen is as good as the current three-medicine approach.
 By reducing the amount of medicines that people living with HIV need to take, side-effects are reduced and adherence improves.
 Since antiretroviral therapy is taken for life, a simplification in treatment could benefit millions of people.

-This article was provided by UNAIDS.
-It is a part of the publication The 24th Conference on Retroviruses and Opportunistic Infections.
 Visit UNAIDS' website to find out more about their activities, publications and services.

 Add Your Comment: